-Mr. Harris has been a Director of the Fund since 2009.
+Mr. Harris has been a Director of SPE since 2009.
 He has extensive experience in the management of private and public entities, highly regulated entities and corporate restructurings.
-In addition to the Fund, Mr. Harris is currently a director of two private companies.
+In addition to the Funds, Mr. Harris is currently a director of ten private companies.